LevelbossMike/ember-statecharts/tests/dummy/app/templates/docs/index.md

 ## Powered by xstate

-`ember-statecharts` provides a small Ember.js specific wrapper around the fabolous and widely-used [xstate](https://xstate.js.org/docs/)-library.
+`ember-statecharts` provides a small Ember.js specific wrapper around the fabulous and widely-used [xstate](https://xstate.js.org/docs/)-library.
 All of the  powerful features of `xstate` are supported.
-The purpose of `ember-statecharts` is to make it easy to use `xsstate` in an Ember.js application without having to write the same boilerplate code over and over again.
+The purpose of `ember-statecharts` is to make it easy to use `xstate` in an Ember.js application without having to write the same boilerplate code over and over again.

 ## ember-statecharts vs. ember-concurrency